What is cervical cancer?

 The incidence and mortality rates due to cervical cancer have halved in Australia since the introduction of the National Cervical Screening Program in 1991.
 The program offered a free Pap smear test every two years to women between the ages of 18 and 70.

 As of 1 December 2017, the Pap smear test has been replaced with the new Cervical Screening Test.
 Under the new program, most women aged 25-74 will be tested every five years.
 If you have previously had a Pap smear test, you should have your first HPV test two years after your last Pap test.
 If you have a negative HPV result, you can wait five years before your next screening test.
-The changes recognise the introduction in 2006 of a vaccine against specific strains of the human papilloma virus (HPV).
+The changes recognise the introduction in 2006 of a vaccine against specific strains of HPV.
 This will be part of the renewal of the National Cervical Screening Program.
-The new screening program is designed to work together with the HPV vaccination program, offered to teenage boys and girls, to help reduce the incidence of cervical cancer.
+The new screening program is designed to work together with the HPV vaccination program.
+Australian children aged 12 to 13 are offered the HPV vaccine at school through the Australian Immunisation Program.
+The vaccine is free for everyone aged 12-25.
+The new screening program is designed to work together with the HPV vaccination program.

 For further information on HPV and testing go to Cancer Council's cervical screening website.